Not

 then are soldered and hand strung by a Navajo Indian craftsman.
 These are considered

 benchmade.
-Machine-made: Metal
+Machine-made:

-plated for a shiny finish.
-Hallmark:
+alloy, then plated with sterling silver or other metal for a shiny finish.
+Hallmark: Most

-signed and had no hallmark.
-See
+was not signed and had no hallmark.

-our selection of Authentic Native American Jewelry. |
+our selection of Authentic Native American Jewelry |